MichaelsPlayground/CameraCropIntent/readme.md

 This app is usable for Android SDK version 26+ (Android 8).
 It is tested on real devices (Samsung) using SDK 26 (Android 8) and SDK 33 (Android 13).

+## License

+As I took some parts of the code from a StackOverflow answer I'm putting this app in the **Public Domain** without any responsibility for any damage or data loss when using the  app or parts of it.

+## Documentation

 PhotoPicker documentation: https://developer.android.com/training/data-storage/shared/photopicker